bentomas/node-async-testing/README.md

     node mySuite.js

-Additionally, the `run` method can be passed an array of command line arguments that alter how it works:
+Additionally, the `run` method can be passed the `process.ARGV` array of command line arguments, so **node-async_testing** settings can be altered at run time:

     exports['first test'] = function(test) { ... };
     exports['second test'] = function(test) { ... };